sSharonV/SOS-Offline-LiveCD/More Customizations/README.md

 You can use those files as-is to include my suggestions for the customized boot menu & motd
-  - Remember to include them in the root directory of `config/`:
+  - Remember to include them in `config/`:
     - `build-folder/config/bootloaders/*`
       > Handles `grub-pc` bootloader customization
     - `build-folder/config/includes.chroot_before_packages/etc/update-motds.d/10-sos-offline`